Data-driven discovery of reduced plasma physics models from fully-kinetic simulations: Results

 We proceed by constructing the space of possible PDEs, which is represented by a large library ($\Theta$) of candidate PDE terms.
 The choice of candidate terms is guided by fundamental physical symmetries and domain knowledge of the system under study.
 In the present example, for instance, possible terms may include the distribution function itself and its gradients up to some prespecified order $d$ ($f$, $\partial_x f$, $\partial_v f$, ..., $\partial_x^d f$, $\partial_v^d f$), the electric field and its gradients ($E$, $\partial_x E$, ..., $\partial_x^d E$), and the phase space coordinates ($x$ and $v$).
 We may also construct candidate nonlinear terms by taking polynomial combinations of the previous terms up to order $p$.
-Such nonlinear terms give rise, for instance, to advective (e.g., $v\partial_x f$) and electromagnetic pressure gradient (e.g., $E\partial_xE \propto \partial_xE^2$) terms; note that nonpolynomial nonlinearities (e.g. trigonometric, exponential and logarithmic functions) can also be included if prior knowledge or intuition suggest that these may be important candidate terms\cite{Brunton2016}.
+Such nonlinear terms give rise, for instance, to advective (e.g., $v\partial_x f$) and electromagnetic pressure gradient (e.g., $E\partial_xE \propto \partial_xE^2$) terms; note that nonpolynomial nonlinearities (e.g. trigonometric, exponential and logarithmic functions) can also be included if prior knowledge or intuition suggest that these may be important candidate terms \cite{Brunton2016}.
 We denote the total number of candidate terms by $n$.
-In this particular case, we consider both derivatives and polynomial nonlinearities up to second order ($d=2$ and $p=2$), yielding a total of $n=66$ candidate PDE terms.
+In this particular case, we consider both derivatives and polynomial nonlinearities up to second order ($d=2$ and $p=2$), yielding a total of $n=66$ candidate PDE terms; we note that we have also tested using larger libraries containing higher-order polynomial nonlinearities (up to $d=4$, yielding a total of $n=1001$ terms) and obtained similar results to those described below.